ACM Distinguished Member Frequently Asked Questions (FAQs)

 If my nominee is not selected can I resubmit the nomination?

-You may submit a new nomination after a two-year waiting period (don’t just resubmit the old one).
+You may submit a new nomination after two review cycles have passed.
+For example, if a nomination was submitted in August 2022 and was not selected, that candidate would be eligible for renomination for the August 2025 nomination deadline.
 It may help you to know that each nomination is considered independently of the others being submitted, so if yours is unsuccessful it’s because the candidate didn’t meet the criteria for Distinguished Members, or because the nomination and/or endorsements were too vague, too formulaic, or didn’t provide adequate evidence of impact.

 ACM Case Studies